kyle-ngyn/League-of-Legends-Build-Finder/README.md

 Still having trouble with implementing async, but the program is small enough that I (think?) the program wouldn't be much faster with it.

 * Distribution
 I wanted to make the program a `.exe` file for someone else to use, but every program I tried (Nuitka, Cython, PyInstaller, etc.) was always flagged as a virus by Windows Defender, even if I didn't use `-onefile`.
+This is because the way these programs pack the files together is similar to the way malware is packed.

 Possible solutions:
 1. Encryption
 2. Create an exception in antivirus
 3. Message Microsoft with the program and they can create a global exception

+## Credits

+* CenterWindowToDisplay()
+This function was taken from another [post](https://github.com/TomSchimansky/CustomTkinter/discussions/1820) on GitHub.